AssemblyAI-Community/aai-cookbook/README.md

 # AssemblyAI Cookbook 🧑‍🍳
-The AssemblyAI Cookbook shares example code for accomplishing common tasks with the AssemblyAI API.
+The AssemblyAI Cookbook is a resource of code examples, guides, and tutorials for using the AssemblyAI API.
+Want to learn more about AssemblyAI?
+Check out this [product overview video](https://youtu.be/UT1sBCuSJxE)!

-To run these examples, you'll need an AssemblyAI account and API key ([create a free account](https://www.assemblyai.com/dashboard/signup)).
+You will need an AssemblyAI account and API key to use these code examples.
+[Click here](https://www.assemblyai.com/dashboard/signup) to create and account for free.

-Most code examples are written in Python/Javascript, though the concepts can be applied in any language.
+Most code examples are written in Python or Javascript, but the concepts contained in these examples can be applied to any language.
+You can learn more about our various models in features in our [official documentation](https://www.assemblyai.com/docs/).

 ## Popular resources 🎊🔥
 [Transcribing from a meeting Zoom/teams/Google Meet](https://www.assemblyai.com/blog/how-to-automatically-transcribe-zoom-calls/)